 uLaw offers its services through a remunerated collaboration with user-lawyers.

-uLaw does neither invoice or perceive legal fees nor any retrocession of such legal fees by receives a proper remuneration for services rendered (administration of the network and providing the supporting tools and applications : website, billing and collection inteface, rating tool, project management, etc.).
+uLaw does neither invoice or perceive legal fees nor any retrocession of such legal fees but receives a proper remuneration for services rendered (administration of the network and providing the supporting tools and applications : website, billing and collection inteface, rating tool, project management, etc.).
 Said remuneration is a lump sum compensation the amount of which depends on the type of subscription chosen by the user.